ginobilinie/codeBook/README.md

 136. minimumTotal.cpp: easiyl done with a two dimension dp. dp[i][j] = min(dp[i-1][j],dp[i-1][j-1]), for i>=1, and 0<j<sz-1.
 Pay attention to the initialization.

+137. minimumTotal_1dimDP.cpp, same as 136, but use one dim dp. maintain a prev vector and curr vector to measure the current smallest number.

 # old
 for fun, forever